venetisgr/ann_boost/README.md

 The datasets used in this paper are wine, iris, MNIST, Cifar32 and Fashion MNIST.The later can demonstrate the effectiveness of the proposed approach.

+### Models

+Implementations of the proposed boosting algorithm along with these models can be found at the corresponding folders

 ## Citation
 If you use this code or the article the then please cite: